-All these options are equally good – choose the one that resonates the most with you; the one that you want to answer.
+All these options are equally good – choose the one that resonates most with you; the one that you want to answer.
 It’s another opportunity to showcase your interests and passions.
 The “why” part is key: avoid platitudes, be specific and present focused, fresh insights.

 Is there any additional information you would like to share with us?(900 words max)

-The program features rolling admissions and guarantees a response 5 weeks after the application deadline.
-You can apply throughout the year, for either January or September intakes.Cindy Tokumitsu has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA programs in her 20 years with Accepted.
+***Disclaimer: Information is subject to change.
+Please check with individual programs to verify the essay questions, instructions and deadlines.***Cindy Tokumitsu has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA programs in her 20 years with Accepted.
 She would love to help you too.
 Want Cindy to help you get Accepted?
 Click here to get in touch!